 We contribute content for ACTE’s publications and professional development offerings.
-We share our stories, best practices, and opinions about issues impacting CTE by writing for the Educators in Action Blog and submitting article proposals for Techniques magazine.
-We submit session proposals for ACTE’s state, Region and national conferences; we also host regular Virtual CTE Discussions to connect with peers from across the country on important topics in CTE and share ideas.
+We share our stories, best practices, and opinions about issues impacting CTE by writing for the Educators in Action Blog.
+View the Educators in Action calendar and contact Dominique Frascoia to submit your blog post.
+We also submit article proposals for Techniques magazine and submit session proposals for ACTE’s state, region and national conferences.
+We host regular Virtual CTE Discussions to connect with peers from across the country on important topics in CTE and share ideas.

 We use ACTE’s resources and advocacy toolkit to develop relationships with our policymakers and the media to communicate the importance of funding for CTE programs.
 We also participate in advocacy training sessions such as those provided at ACTE’s National Policy Seminar and share the tools and skills we have with our peers to maximize our collective impact.

 We take opportunities to serve in formal ACTE leadership roles by getting involved in committees, task forces, advisory groups, and by running for positions on the Board of Directors.
 We also take the lead on independent initiatives endorsed by ACTE, such as planning school visits and designing celebration activities for CTE Month.
 We elevate the work of our peers by nominating them for awards and by using the resources and opportunities within ACTE to mentor our newer CTE teachers and colleagues.